stfntbkv/Movie-Recommendation-System/README.md

-# Advanced Movie Recommendation System
+# Movie Recommendation System using Machine Learning

 **A movie recommendation system using collaborative filtering (SVD), content-based filtering (TF-IDF), and a hybrid approach, with a Django web app for interaction.**